Top 10 Sunny Day Ideas in Dorset

 Discover tales of treachery and treason, fantastic views, and wildlife havens at some of Dorset’s castles.

-Corfe Castle, Sherborne Old Castle, Sherborne New Castle, Portland Castle, Lulworth Castle, Sandsfoot Castle; they’re all just waiting to be discovered.
+Corfe Castle, Sherborne Castle and Gardens, Portland Castle, Lulworth Castle, Highcliffe Castle, Sherborne Old Castle; they’re all just waiting to be discovered.

 Or head to a castle that needs a little more imagination such as Maiden Castle, Lamberts Castle or Eggardon Hill Fort…these are the ancient hillforts of Dorset.
 While you won’t find an actual castle, you will find an absolutely stunning view!

-Get planting inspiration for your own plot from the head gardener or why not pick up a new plant to remind you of your visit.
+Get planting inspiration for your own plot from the head gardener or why not buy a new plant from the gift shop to remind you of your visit.

-When you’re full of inspiration, head to the teashop to fill your boots with a delicious light lunch or afternoon tea and cake.
+Feeling hungry?
+Head to the tearoom or cafe to fill your boots with a delicious light lunch or afternoon tea.

 There are gardens of all shapes, sizes and styles from the grand and formal to the down right sub-tropical, ones with giant topiary and ones housing the National Waterlily Collection.